Arrests for Traffic Violations in California: Vehicle Code § 40302 Explained

 Speak With a California Traffic Defense Attorney

-Cron, Israels & Stark represents clients throughout California in traffic and criminal cases.
+Cron, Israels & Stark represents clients throughout California in complex traffic violations and criminal defense matters.
+Our legal team reviews police reports, body-worn camera footage, and department protocols to ensure your constitutional rights were protected.